-- all three hundred crumple a bit, foreheads rumple in thought - life might just be completely useless, although we stay and drink another one - in that living room, at least we are all together in there, sharing the sweet drop of comprehension and belonging.
-"Or uselessness," they say in unison, that is it.
+all three hundred crumple a bit, foreheads rumple in thought - life might just be completely useless, although we stay and drink another one - in that living room, at least we are all together in there, sharing the sweet drop of comprehension and belonging.
+"Or uselessness," they say in unison.
+That is it. life might just be completely in unison (footnote).

-and we find enough room for all three thousand straps wearing leg baring women and it always changes. it was kalnikow or raskinow but now it is not - it is the living room and that goes without saying what i was saying before she says or better yet, that goes without saying although of course no one knows what she was saying before so i tell them we'll pay in the end we will, we women, although for what only you can know, (maybe for the love or the chairs or who knows other than you?)
+And we find enough room for all three thousand straps-wearing, leg-baring women and it always changes. it was Kalnikov or Raskinov but now it is not - it is the living room, cocktails, and that goes without saying; "What I was saying before," she says or better yet, that goes without saying although of course no one knows what she was saying before so I tell them we'll pay in the end we will, we women, although for what only you can know (maybe for the love or the chairs or who knows other than you?)

-we... we make it she says and you can't have it, we could sell it, we are the ones who make it, not you.... and you'd buy it but that'd be awfully expensive she says. and she turns her nose just a jot although that is not really very important since the whole thing is merely a thought... but she says she won't do it at all, and i ... i don't know what a resolution is for or if it is worth it, although everyone does it and, and they all have stated, that is it, they say. why must it be so?
+We... we make it she says and you can't have it, she says, we could sell it, we are the ones who make it, not you.... and you'd buy it but that'd be awfully expensive she says. and she turns her nose just a jot although that is not really very important since the whole thing is merely a thought... but she says she won't do it at all, and I ...
+I don't know what a resolution is for, or if it is worth it, although everyone does it, and, and they all have just gone and done it, and the women, and why must it be so?

-but as soon as they say, well, i blow it again - is there any other justice in this, i am praying daily - into the situation.
-Promises, things, cash... it would never work. none of them budge. yes, of course she throws up her fingers in a peace sign. (with a flick of the wrist) i do not end at that, beginning so full of certainty, no place to visit but rather, let's live like... we are getting closer they... do... although i don't know if you do nor do you know if you do nor you... yet... we still keep going, hey, lets touch. it could all be so simple, just a love story.
+But as soon as they say, "Well...," I blow it again - is there any other justice in this?
+I am praying daily - into the situation.
+Promises, things, cash... it would never work. none of them budge.
+Yes, of course she throws up her fingers in a peace sign. (with a flick of the wrist).
+I do not end at that, beginning so full of certainty, no place to visit but rather, let's live like... we are getting closer.
+"They do," she shouts, pointing, they do get closer.
+I don't know if I want to nor do you know if you do nor you... yet... we still keep going, hey, could all be so simple.

-it begins to make sense so i leave she says, not because i am opposed to the cash but just the concreteness of mortality. don't play games with me. so, casually, as in a game of whispers where the phrase mysteriously stays the same from the day before, and never again, never again, until that moment arrives again, in twelves or sixties, or twenty fours and thirties or thirty ones or that quite contrary february when we bring everyone here because the other place is too empty since everyone is here at this place will it not stop what i start now i do know now it's so easy to tell you that my brother's son doesn't eat rice, will you pass me the salt, where, oh where is the toilet, hey, i'd like another red wine, and a certain intent of purpose, she says, maybe it is morality (from the game of whispers)
+"It is beginning to make sense," she says, so I guess it's time to leave [[[not because I am opposed to the cash but just the concreteness.]]] games games games (there were three).
+So, casually, as in a game of whispers where the phrase mysteriously stays the same from the day before, and never again, never again, until that moment arrives again, in twelves or sixties, or twenty fours and thirties or thirty ones or that quite contrary February when we bring everyone here because the other place is too empty since everyone is here at this place will it not stop what I start now I do know now it's so easy to tell you that my brother's son doesn't eat rice, will you pass me the salt, where, oh where is the toilet, hey, I'd like another red wine, and a certain intent of purpose, she says, maybe it is morality (from the game of whispers).